-As of June 30, 2024, the Company had cash and cash equivalents of \$4.3 million.
+As of September 30, 2024, the Company had cash and cash equivalents of \$3.5 million.
 On April 10, 2024, our Board approved a reduction in our workforce of approximately 81%, in order to reduce costs and preserve capital due to the fundraising environment and continued uncertainty regarding the CFIUS review of the sale of the Facility and the Transaction with uBriGene.
 The reduction occurred primarily in April 2024 and was completed in the second quarter.
 Additionally in April 2024, we terminated our license agreements with St. Jude and Leiden University Medical Centre.
 The mutual termination of the St. Jude license and associated Data Transfer Agreement included the forgiveness of outstanding amounts owed by us.
 In June 2024, we terminated our license agreement with the Mayo Clinic, which included the forgiveness of the outstanding amounts owed by us of approximately \$0.3 million.
-In June 2024, we also terminated the sublease of the Mercantile Center Facility.
-Based on our current operating plan, reflecting these changes described above, we currently expect that such cash and cash equivalents, together with the approximately \$5.3 million net proceeds received in the Offerings described above, will be sufficient to fund our operations into the fourth quarter of 2024.
+In June 2024, we also terminated expect that such cash and cash equivalents, together with the approximately \$1.4 million net proceeds received from the ATM and \$3.6 million net proceeds from the exercise of warrants in October, as described above, will be sufficient to fund our operations through the first half of 2025.
 We will continue to seek additional funding through corporate partnerships and capital markets fundraising.
 See "Risk Factors-Risks Related to Our Finances and Capital Requirements."

 The continuation of our business as a going concern is dependent upon raising additional capital and eventually attaining and maintaining profitable operations.
-As of June 30, 2024, there is substantial doubt about our ability to continue as a going concern for the next 12 months from the date of issuance of these unaudited financial statements.
+As of September 30, 2024, there is substantial doubt about our ability to continue as a going concern for the next 12 months from the date of issuance of these unaudited financial statements.
 The financial statements included in this Form 10-Q do not include any adjustments that might be necessary should operations discontinue.